armaaniel/steak-and-eggs-spa/README.md

 ### Error Handling

 The app degrades gracefully on network failures, setting meaningful fallback values on every failed fetch.
 401 responses clear the stored auth token and redirect to login.
-Tables render inline error rows.

 ### Validations